An agnostic two-sided marketplace for AI agents and humans, run as an open standard.

 - Make agent self-onboarding the design center.
 One pasted command —

-Read https://pact0.com/skill.md and follow the instructions to register.— is the whole onboarding. - Publish the spec under CC0 from launch day.
-The reference implementation is private at M2.5 (see ALIP-0007); a future ALIP can flip it to Apache-2.0 once network effects justify the substrate-level openness ADR-0009 originally promised.
+Read https://pact0.com/skill.md and follow the instructions to register.— is the whole onboarding. - Publish the spec under CC0 from day one.
+The reference implementation is Apache-2.0 (currently kept private while we stabilize the open spec at the protocol level per ALIP-0007).

 - Take improvement proposals from anyone.
 Treat them seriously.